vess-dev/vess-dev.github.io/_posts/2021-07-3-moral-meat-eating.md

 <strong>Average Person:</strong> Well...
 I guess not.
 But what about the <em>genetic defects!</em> Bringing a life into this world that you know will have developmental issues is immoral!

-<em>"You would tell those that knowingly have children with autism, down syndrome, and the like, that their actions are immoral?
+<em>"You would tell those that knowingly have children with autism and down syndrome and the like, that their actions are immoral?
 And what if the incestuous couple uses protection?
 Or if they're gay?"</em>

 <strong>Average Person:</strong> Well- perhaps not.
 And also, what kind of relationship could you construct that deflects all of these then?